jmulet/moodle-tiny_codepro/README.md

 Refer to the documentation in `libs/codemirror` for details on modifying the CodeMirror dependency.

+## Privacy

+This plugin implements the Moodle Privacy API.
+It uses the `user_preferences` system to store user-specific settings such as: theme, ui mode, line wrapping and font size.

+No personal data is collected or transmitted externally.
+All preferences are stored within the Moodle instance to enhance the user experience.

 ## Credits

 Thanks to CodeMirror and the awesome CodeMirror plugins developed by [Replit](https://github.com/orgs/replit/repositories?q=codemirror).
 All icons are obtained from FontAwesome 6 free plugins.
 Many thanks also to the developers of the [htmlfy](https://www.npmjs.com/package/htmlfy) npm module.